DeadPool3333/Calculator/README.md

 A simple calculator website, and also it is my first website lol.

-This calculator uses javascript `eval` function to execute the equation.

 **Note:** In this calculator dint have any clear or delete button so to remove the result just refresh the page.